 Conditions That Often Improve Without Surgery

-Many knee issues respond well to the right approach:
+Many knee conditions respond very well to an appropriate rehabilitation approach:

 • Patellofemoral pain